 |Professional courses to be decided by PhD cand. and supervisor||p.m.|

 |Grant writing course (recommended for PhD candidates who want to pursue a career within academia)||1 ECTS (minimum)|

-The training and supervision plan (TSP) can be found here [LINK].
+The training and supervision plan (TSP) must be completed in Hora Finita.
+Click to download the implementation plan of Amsterdam Movement Sciences.
 The TSP musts be approved by the institute before the PhD candidate is admitted to the PhD trajectory.
-When you have completed your TSP and the Amsterdam Movement Sciences xl sheet [LINK] please send them both to email@example.com for approval.
+When you have completed your TSP and the Amsterdam Movement Sciences xl sheet [LINK] please send them both to firstname.lastname@example.org for approval.

 |Participation AMS Research meeting, PhD day and/or VUmc Science Exchange Day||# of ECTS|

 |Participation with abstract, poster, as speaker and visitor (=Plus programme)||1.5 (maximum)|